 Tinea Pedis StatPearls NCBI Bookshelf

-Fungal infection of the foot is also known as &#39athlete&#39s foot&#39 or &#39tinea pedis&#39 and it describes superficial skin infection of the feet and toes predominantly caused by dermatophytes Risk factors for acquiring infection include hot humid climates or working environments occlusive footwear hyperhidrosis walking on contaminated surfaces and immunocompromised states Infection is common in adolescents but rare in prepubertal children The diagnosis of suspected fungal foot infection should be made on the basis of clinical features which allows classification into different subtypes.
+Fungal infection of the foot is also known as 'athlete's foot' or 'tinea pedis' and it describes superficial skin infection of the feet and toes predominantly caused by dermatophytes Risk factors for acquiring infection include hot humid climates or working environments occlusive footwear hyperhidrosis walking on contaminated surfaces and immunocompromised states Infection is common in adolescents but rare in prepubertal children The diagnosis of suspected fungal foot infection should be made on the basis of clinical features which allows classification into different subtypes.